jumphone/GCA/README.md

 # Result introduction

 The result summary HTML file named “index.html” locates in the output directory.
-A result demo is available at: http://omics.fudan.edu.cn/static/demo/GCA/GSE70630/index.html

 The left side of this page records the contribution score of each gene, and the right side presents the edge score of each gene pair.